 With the right habits, a root canal–treated tooth can last a lifetime.

-The First Few Days After Root Canal Treatment
+What to Expect in the First Few Days After a Root Canal

 Manage Mild Discomfort